-St Henri is a time-honoured and alternative expression of Shiraz, and an intriguing counterpoint to Grange.
-It is unusual among high quality Australian red wines as it does not rely on any new oak.
+St Henri is a time-honoured and alternative expression of Shiraz and an intriguing counterpoint to Grange.
+It is unusual among high-quality Australian red wines as it does not rely on any new oak.
 Proudly, a wine style that hasn’t succumbed to the dictates of fashion or commerce.
-St Henri is rich and plush when young, gaining soft, earthy, mocha-like characters as it ages.
-It is matured in old, 1,460 litre vats that allow the wine to develop, imparting minimal, if any oak character.
+St Henri is rich and plush when young, gaining soft, earthy, mocha-like characters with age.
+It is matured in an assortment of old large vats that allow the wine to develop, imparting minimal if any oak character.
 Although a small proportion of cabernet may sneak into the blend, the focal point for St Henri remains Shiraz.

 99 Points - James Suckling

 A great St. Henri and, although multi-regional, this is very much a wine that speaks of the Barossa Valley, with aromas of ripe blackberries and red plums that are so fresh, together with tobacco, young leather, earth, chocolate, coal-smoke and tarry accents.
 Effortless depth on the palate with summer berries, framed in fine, alabaster-like tannins that are underscored with discreet power.
 So long and captivating.
 A blend of Barossa Valley, McLaren Vale, Port Lincoln, Robe, Padthaway, Clare Valley and Adelaide Hills.
 Drink over the next decade or more.